peixebabel/simple-recognition/README.md

 #Tutorial

-First, if you don't have i already you will need to install a version of Python
+First, if you don't have i already you will need to install a version of Python.

 ##Python Installation: